 In addition they explore instruments like violin, guitar, trumpet and drums that they might choose to play someday.
 Carried over from EMA I, plenty of rhythm games, movement and singing activities keep the class moving in this older-child version of Early Music Awareness

-Instrument Survey I + Keyboard Overview: Ages 6-8
+IP=Instrument Survey I + Keyboard Overview: Ages 6-8

-15 weeks.
+16 weeks offered in 2 sessions.
 Offered three times per year, the primary goal of this class is to give students experience with size-appropriate instruments and to help them determine the best fit.
 Students learn to read music and enjoy the opportunity to apply their learning to keyboards, learning to play simple songs.

 This classe is divided into two sections: (which may be taken separately)